Bruno Costa (footballer, born 1997): Valenciennes

 On 2 September 2023, Costa signed a one-year contract with French Ligue 2 club Valenciennes FC.
 He left by mutual consent in January 2024.

 Later career

 Costa returned to Portugal and its top tier shortly after leaving Valenciennes, joining F.C.
 Vizela on a five-month deal.
 On 28 July 2024, he agreed to a two-year contract at C.D.
 Nacional in the same league.

 On 29 December 2024, Costa scored his first goal for the Madeirans, but in a 2–1 loss at Rio Ave FC.
 The following round, he provided an assist for Zé Vitor as the hosts beat his former employers Porto 2–0.

 Costa signed for K League 2 club Gyeongnam FC on 24 June 2025.
 He scored on his debut on 5 July, a 1–1 home draw against Ansan Greeners FC, and dedicated the goal to Diogo Jota and André Silva, Portuguese brothers killed in a car crash in Spain two days earlier.

+Ahead of the 2026 season, Costa moved to Gimhae FC 2008 also in the Korean second division.
+He moved to Romanian Liga I's CFR Cluj on 21 July that year, rejoining his compatriot manager António Folha who had already coached him at Porto B and Portimonense.